 81. Taste of the Danforth – If you love Greek food, you do not want to miss Taste of the Danforth.
 This is one of my favorite neighborhood festivals in Toronto, and it’s back in 2023 from August 11th-13th.

-83. Roncesvalles Polish Festival Celebrate Polish music, food, and culture at North America’s biggest Polish festival in September 2022.
+83. Roncesvalles Polish Festival Celebrate Polish music, food, and culture at North America’s biggest Polish festival on September 16th and 17th, 2023.

 graffiti alley toronto